 Here is a list of the features added in each software version and the manuals that describe them.

 The version history uses the following abbreviations:

+INST Installation manual

-- PRG Programming manual
+PRG Programming manual

-- OPT Operating manual
+OPT Operating manual

-- OPT-TC Operating manual for the TC option.
+OPT-MC Operating manual for the MC option.
+OPT-TC Operating manual for the TC option.